monk-io/docs/docs/basics/monk-in-10.md

 <TabItem value="do">

-In order to add your Digital Ocean Personal Access Token to Monk do:
+In order to add your Digital Ocean Personal Access Token to MonkOS do:

     monk cluster provider add -p digitalocean